-Rigid plastics are a common material found in supermarkets, often in the form of icing buckets, seafood trays and pharmaceutical containers – items that have not typically been accepted in most recycling programs.
-However, there are options and markets for stores who want to take the next step in waste diversion and increase their recycling revenue.
+Rigid plastics are a common material found in supermarkets.
 The Association of Postconsumer Plastics Recyclers (APR) has several resources available to supermarkets who are interested in collecting rigid plastics, including details about the different sources and how to streamline collection.
-For more information, videos and pictures, and information about launching a successful program, visit Recycle Grocery Rigid Plastics.
+These programs may be a good option for generating additional recycling revenue.
+For more information, videos, pictures, and details about launching a successful program, visit Recycle Grocery Rigid Plastics.

 Why should you recycle plastics?